-Despite DC’s apparent economic boom and recovery from the recession, studies show that black unemployment in DC remains stubbornly high at 19.5% (A vision for an Equitable DC Report, Urban Institute, 2016).
-In High unemployment zones of the District, like any neighborhoods east of the river and among youth and returning citizens, the rates can be even higher.
+Despite DC’s economic boom and DC’s recovery from the recession, studies show that Black unemployment in DC remains stubbornly high at 19.5%.
+In high unemployment zones of the District, like many neighborhoods east of the river and among youth and returning citizens, the rates can be even higher.
 In addition to high unemployment, the wages of DC’s lowest income workers have been stagnant or falling.
-WIN and Metro IAF organizers in DC are aggressively organizing to make unemployment and wages a central issues in the District over the coming years.
+WIN and Metro IAF organizers in DC are aggressively organizing to make unemployment, wages and benefits central issues in the District over the coming years.

 Since 2013 WIN has been organizing to connect the “Dead Zones” of the Chesapeake Bay to the “DEAD ZONES” of unemployment in many DC neighborhoods.

 In 2013 WIN began a campaign pressing for DC Water to hire more DC residents, especially given that DC residents were being asked to invest $2.7 billion in the Clean Rivers Project.
 The project was designed to clean up stormwater runoff as a result of an EPA mandate.
 In 2014, DC Water signed an agreement including a 51% local hire, contribution of $1.25 million to open job training programs in DC, and the creation of a national certification for Green Infrastructure work.
 In 2017, DC Water Works hired 51 (60%) DC residents, this is up from 11% district residents in FY 2013.
 Also in 2017 the first two classes produced 16 DC residents who are certified in Green Infrastructure.

 “There has never been more of a focus on jobs at DC Water ever in its history and it is a result of WIN’s pressure.”